-After the viewing, we discussed the quiz answers that Emily had prepared.
-We learnt the meaning of some important migration-related keywords such as “prejudice”, “multiculturalism” or ” asylum seeker” in order to understand the phenomenon of migration and its impacts on the UK society.
-We also did an activity together where pupils traced their own migration stories using a world map.
+After the viewing, they discussed the quiz answers that Emily had prepared.
+They learnt the meaning of some important migration-related keywords such as “prejudice”, “multiculturalism” or ” asylum seeker” in order to understand the phenomenon of migration and its impacts on the UK society.
+There was also an activity together where pupils traced their own migration stories using a world map.
 Now let’s hear from Kai who kindly agreed to write about his experiences for the School of Advanced Study’s blog:

 “My name is Kai Jones, I am 15 years old.
 I was one of the pupils from Southfields Academy that attended the Migration Museum Project’s ‘100 Images of Migration exhibition at Senate House last week with others from my school to learn more about cultural diversity.
 Our school try their best to help us learn about different subjects in all kinds of ways; for example taking us to the exhibition.

 We went to the exhibition because in Health and Social Care we are learning about Cultural Diversity and our teacher thought the Migration Museum Project would be a good idea to help us understand Cultural Diversity and more.
 The photograph I liked the most was the one of the Somalian mum and her child as they looked very happy and excited, the picture was taken in Brighton which is a perfect setting to go with their mood.
 They looked very happy; it made me feel happy to see how excited they were despite their story.